What are Lynx?

 When did Britain lose its lynx?

 The youngest lynx fossils found in Britain include a skull from Sutherland that’s been dated to the 3rd century AD, and bones from North Yorkshire which tell us lynx were present in England as late as the 5th or 6th century AD.
-But it’s possible that a few lynx clung on much longer, leaving only intriguing cultural clues, before their final disappearance went unmarked by history.
+But it’s possible that some lynx clung on until much later, leaving only intriguing cultural clues, before their final disappearance went unmarked by history.

 Among these clues, a 9th-century stone carving from the Isle of Eigg shows a large, tufted-eared cat – possibly a lynx – being chased on horseback.
 An account from Auchencairn in 1760 also mentions a yellow-red cat, three times the size of a domestic cat, that some suggest may have been a lynx.